palantir/gradle-docker/readme.md

 - `volumes` optional map of volumes to mount in the container.
 The key is path to the host volume, relative to the project folder, the value is the exposed container volume path.
-- `ports` optional map of local port to container port.
+- `ports` optional mapping `local:container` of local port to container port.
 - `env` optional map of environment variables to supply to the running container.
   These must be exposed in the Dockerfile with `ENV` instructions.
 - `daemonize` defaults to true to daemonize the container after starting.
 However